msuL9/secure-password-generator/README.md

 # secure-password-generator

 secure-password-generator is a Python command-line tool for generating cryptographically secure passwords and analyzing their strength against NIST SP 800-63B guidelines and local breached lists.
-Built as a preventive cybersecurity project, it emphasizes authentication best practices to mitigate risks like brute-force and dictionary attacks, drawing from Security+ (Sec+) certification knowledge and TryHackMe Cybersecurity 101 modules.
+Built as a preventive cybersecurity project, it emphasizes authentication best practices to mitigate risks like brute-force and dictionary attacks, drawing from Security+ certification knowledge and TryHackMe Cybersecurity 101 modules.

 ## Installation